akbhinge/Interactive-Movie-Repository/README.md

 2. Display a card for description of each movie
 3. The collection of movie repo displayed in sorted order!
 4. Working on able to add reviews to movie-card
+5. Able to store and get data from server using a NoSql database like MongoDB.
+Get experience working on MEAN stack.
 5. The web application is created using different features of Angular JS.
 Able to remove # from url of diferent web pages